Mikola-K/DB-labs/Lab3/README.md

 # How To Run:
 - Download and install mysql
-- Clone repo and git checkout lab1
+- Clone repo and git checkout lab3
-- Execute source REPO/sql/create.sql from mysql shell
-- Execute source REPO/sql/populate.sql from mysql shell
+- Execute source REPO/sql/lab3.sql from mysql shell